 One filter we all may have experience with is the rational/emotional dialogue where we find at the individual level the rational dialogue is many times trumped by the emotional dialogue:

-- Waking up at 5 am to go to the gym is the rational payoff to get in shape
+- Wake up at 5 am to go to the gym is the rational payoff to get in shape

-- Sleeping in late is the emotional payoff to stay within a comfortable bed
+- Sleep in late is the emotional payoff to stay within a comfortable bed

 The battle between the rational and the emotional is constant.
 This rational/emotional filter where one consistently overrides the other is how habits form.
 If we want change to succeed we need new habits to form.